Agricultural Literacy Curriculum Matrix

 Right This Very Minute

-Students will read Right This Very Minute—a table-to-farm book about food production and farming—and diagram the path of production for a processed product.
-Students will study a map to discover where different commodities are grown and write a thank-you letter to farmers in their local community.
+Students read Right This Very Minute—a table-to-farm book about food production and farming—and diagram the path of production for a processed product, study a map to discover where different commodities are grown, and write a thank-you letter to farmers in their local community.

 Interest Approach — Engagement: